Artusi

 Chief Executive Officer

-Jessamyn Conrad is a writer, historian, and communications professional who went to university with Myke.
-However, Jessie and Myke only became friends when they re-met in Florence, when Myke was on a post-doc and Jessie was doing dissertation research in art and architectural history.
-Jessie’s academic work considered the interactions among painting, architecture, politics, and finance in Trecento Siena.
-Jessie finished her PhD at Columbia University, but wound up working as a research analyst at a hedge fund.
-While there, she met Logan through a mutual friend and law professor, but their friendship was really sealed when they went to the Hamilton birthday party that year at the Museum of Finance.
-There was ice cream cake.
-This was before the musical, and it was all very weird.
-Jessie is now a senior consultant at a strategic communications firm.
-Jessie’s first book, on politics, has gone into three editions, and she continues to write on arts and history and to lecture at the Cloisters, the Metropolitan Museum of Art’s museum of medieval art.
-Jessie is an enthusiastic audience member and loves early music, baroque, some opera, bluegrass, early country, and the American songbook.
-Jessie also has a thing for lutes.
+Jessamyn Conrad is an entrepreneur, writer, historian, and communications professional.
+Jessie has been a successful tech startup founder and has a PhD in art and architectural history from Columbia University focusing on the interactions among painting, architecture, politics, and finance in Trecento Siena.
+During her research for that she and Myke connected on their mutual interests in fourteenth-century Italy.
+In addition to being CEO of Artusi, Jessie is also a senior consultant at a strategic communications firm (hedge fund).
+Jessie’s first book, on politics, has gone into three editions, and she continues to write on arts and history and to lecture at the Cloisters, the Metropolitan Museum of Art’s museum of medieval art and is a longtime supporter of early music, baroque opera, bluegrass, early country, and the American songbook.Logan Beirne, JD

-Logan Beirne is a lawyer, professor, writer, and entrepreneur.
-Jessie’s long time partner in crime, Logan teaches corporate law at Yale, where he also studied as an Olin Scholar.
-Logan founded Matterhorn Transactions, a tech company that digitizes M&A documents for thousands of law firms and banks across the US, UK, and Canada.
-Logan’s first book, Blood of Tyrants: George Washington, the Forging of the Presidency, explored how George Washington shaped the institution of the American presidency and won the 2014 William E. Colby Award.
+Logan Beirne is a professor, author, lawyer, and entrepreneur who teaches corporate law at Yale, where he also studied as an Olin Scholar.
+Before Artusi, Logan founded Matterhorn Transactions, a tech company that tracks deal documents for thousands of law firms and banks across the US, UK, and Canada.
+He sold Matterhorn to DealPulse, Inc. in 2023.
+He is a bestselling author whose first book, Blood of Tyrants: George Washington, the Forging of the Presidency, won the William E. Colby Award for best military history.
 Logan conducted a Fulbright at Queen’s University before working in investment banking at JP Morgan as an attorney at Sullivan and Cromwell.
-Logan is a frequent speaker on early American history and has appeared on ABC, Fox, History Channel, C-SPAN, NPR, and other media outlets.
-His writing has appeared in The Wall Street Journal, Reuters, The New York Post, The Huffington Post, USA Today, The Daily News, and The Washington Times.
+Logan is a frequent speaker on the Constitution and has appeared on ABC, Fox, C-SPAN, NPR, and other media outlets.
+He has been featured by The Wall Street Journal, Reuters, The New York Times, USA Today, and The Washington Times.Julia Soojin Cavallaro, MusM

-Vice President of Marketing & User Experience
+Vice President of User Experience & Marketing

 Darren LaCour, PhD